 Recommendations From LendingTree

-Because millions of Americans are still suffering from the coronavirus pandemic, LendingTree offered these recommendations.
+LendingTree offered these recommendations because millions of Americans are still suffering from the coronavirus pandemic.

 Keep building an emergency fund.
 An emergency fund should be a top priority.
 Ideally, this fund should be worth three to six months of expenses.
 If you don’t have this, you need to start building on establishing this emergency fund.

 Create a “splurge fund”.
-While this may not be applicable to all consumers, LendingTree recommends setting aside some funds to treat yourself to something like a vacation.
+While this may not apply to all consumers, LendingTree recommends setting aside some funds to treat yourself to something like a vacation.
 You can also use these splurge funds to supplement your emergency fund.

 Related: HealthCare Insider: Americans Ready To Travel

 Revisit your budget.
 The beginning of the New Year is an excellent time to review your overall budget.
-Look where you can reduce expenses while increasing income.
+Look for ways to reduce expenses while increasing income.

 Reduce your interest payments.
 If you’re dealing with high-interest debt payments, LendingTree suggests obtaining a 0 percent interest balance transfer credit card.
-However, prior to doing so, you must consider your credit score, the associated fees and how fast you can pay off the balance transfer card.
+However, before doing so, you must consider your credit score, the associated fees, and how fast you can pay off the balance transfer card.

 Be flexible while cutting yourself some slack.
-After having to deal with the worst year ever, it won’t be surprising to see many people wanting to splurge.
-But in doing so, some Americans will have to incur some debt in the process.
-But LendingTree says, that’s ok as everyone really deserves to splurge after the worst year ever.
+After dealing with the worst year ever, it won’t be surprising to see many people wanting to splurge.
+But in doing so, some Americans will incur some debt in the process.
+LendingTree says that’s okay, as everyone really deserves to splurge after the worst year ever.

 How The Survey Was Conducted

-LendingTree commissioned Qualtrics to conduct an online survey in December of 1,205 Americans.
-Using non-probability based sampling, the survey represented the overall American population.
+LendingTree commissioned Qualtrics to conduct an online survey of 1,205 Americans in December.
+Using non-probability-based sampling, the survey represented the overall American population.
 Generations were broken down into four categories:

 Generation Z: Ages 18-23